trosenband-quera/eg-zc702-q/boot_sdcard/2016.2-mod/README.md

   This is the only file which needs to be modified (I assume naively).

-Modifying initramfs: short version
+Modifying initramfs: short version [NOT WORKING DUE TO WRONG FILE OWNERSHIPS]
 ----------------------------------

-NOT WORKING DUE TO WRONG FILE OWNERSHIPS.
 The initramfs is already unpacked in this repository so just make your edits, then run `make`, then copy `uramdisk_new.image.gz` to the boot partition of the SD card overwriting `uramdisk.image.gz`.

-Modifying initramfs: detailed version
+Modifying initramfs: detailed version [THIS WORKS]
 -------------------------------------

 - unwrap the U-Boot header